 - When normal adaptability is disrupted, or when environmental changes overcome the body’s capacity for self-maintenance, disease may follow.

 There are structural components to disease and these are not always manifestations of the disease, but are factors in the development and maintenance of the dis-ease state.

 A friend recommended Michael as the best osteopath ever, and I have to agree he is.
 He engages you and explains clearly what the problems are and what you can do to help yourself in addition to his treatments.
 Brilliant!

 For new patients, or the application of new therapies, a full case history is taken, and any prior investigations discussed, so these can be taken into consideration.

 Next, if clinically appropriate, you may be asked to dress down to your underwear to allow us to look at the presenting problem.
 (However, feel free to wear small shorts, if it makes you feel more comfortable).
 You will then be asked to perform simple motions to help us gain information and understand your posture and interpret this in regards to your presenting complaint.

 Then, a detailed passive examination, along with some specific investigations will be performed.
 A diagnosis will then be discussed, and if appropriate at this point, treatment will begin.

 During this process and any subsequent treatments, you are welcome to have another adult individual present, to act as a supportive chaperone, if required.

-The Initial Consultation will last 45 minutes, and all follow up appointments for treatment will last 30 minutes, unless a 60 minutes treatment is required.
+The Initial Consultation (First Osteopathy Consultation) will last 45 minutes, and all follow up appointments for treatment will last 30 minutes, unless a 60 minutes treatment is required.

 If there are any other questions, or, you wish to book a consultation with Michael Parr the consulting osteopath in Cambridge, based at Elementary Health.
 Please don’t hesitate to call or email.